Achaemenid Empire: Greco-Persian Wars

-Cultural phase
+Cultural phase and Zoroastrian reforms

 After Xerxes I was assassinated, he was succeeded by his eldest surviving son Artaxerxes I. It was during his reign that Elamite ceased to be the language of government, and Aramaic gained in importance.
 It was probably during this reign that the solar calendar was introduced as the national calendar.
 Under Artaxerxes I, Zoroastrianism became the de facto religion of the empire.

 After Persia had been defeated at the Battle of Eurymedon (469 or 466 BC), military action between Greece and Persia was halted.
 When Artaxerxes I took power, he introduced a new Persian strategy of weakening the Athenians by funding their enemies in Greece.
 This indirectly caused the Athenians to move the treasury of the Delian League from the island of Delos to the Athenian acropolis.
 This funding practice inevitably prompted renewed fighting in 450 BC, where the Greeks attacked at the Battle of Cyprus.
 After Cimon's failure to attain much in this expedition, the Peace of Callias was agreed between Athens, Argos and Persia in 449 BC.

 Artaxerxes offered asylum to Themistocles, who was the winner of the Battle of Salamis, after Themistocles was ostracized from Athens.
 Also, Artaxerxes gave him Magnesia, Myus, and Lampsacus to maintain him in bread, meat, and wine.
 In addition, Artaxerxes I gave him Palaescepsis to provide him with clothes, and he also gave him Percote with bedding for his house.

 When Artaxerxes died in 424 BC at Susa, his body was taken to the tomb already built for him in the Naqsh-e Rustam Necropolis.
 It was Persian tradition that kings begin constructing their own tombs while they were still alive.
 Artaxerxes I was immediately succeeded by his eldest and only legitimate son, Xerxes II.
 However, after a few days on the throne, he was assassinated while drunk by Pharnacyas and Menostanes on the orders of his illegitimate brother Sogdianus, who apparently had gained the support of his regions.
 Sogdianus reigned for six months and fifteen days before being captured by his half-brother, Ochus, who had rebelled against him.
 Sogdianus was executed by being suffocated in ash because Ochus had promised he would not die by the sword, by poison or by hunger.
 Ochus then took the royal name Darius II.
 Darius' ability to defend his position on the throne ended the short power vacuum.